Vetusta Monumenta: Ancient Monuments, a Digital Edition

 Reverse: [Greek and Hebrew translation of text on obverse]

-Gold Medal of Elizabeth I (1589):
+Armada Medal of Elizabeth I (c.
+1588):

 Label: This encaustic work of Elizabeth’s face is painted with gold.
 The noble work transcends the medium. / from the collection of Henry Hoare, Esquire